Conservation of Momentum Calculator

 We can distinguish three types of collisions:

 - Perfectly elastic: In an elastic collision, both momentum and kinetic energy of the system are conserved.
 Bodies bounce off each other.
-A good example of such a collision are hard objects, such as marbles or billiard balls.
+An excellent example of such a collision is between hard objects, such as marbles or billiard balls.

 You may notice that while the law of conservation of momentum is valid in all collisions, the sum of all objects' kinetic energy changes in some cases.